-Addressing Estimated Revenue Leakage: In March 2020, the Commission converted its entire system to all-electronic tolling (AET) whereby all users are required to pay tolls via E-ZPass transponders or via Toll by Plate (TBP) technology where cameras read the license plates of all non-E-ZPass customers, as they pass through each toll gantry and the registered owner of the vehicle is then invoiced for the assessed tolls.
+Addressing Estimated Revenue Leakage.
+The entire System has been operating with all-electronic tolling (AET) for over five years.
 While AET comes with many safety and operational benefits, there are some challenges related to collection rates, customer behavior and technology.
-Prior to adopting AET, the Commission explored the experiences of other toll operators nationally that had converted to AET with respect to their collection rates.
-In response to the experiences observed elsewhere, the Commission adopted a 45% additional charge for TBP customers as an offset to the expected lower collection rates as compared to E-ZPass.
-The additional charge was meant ensure that AET conversion was revenue neutral to the Commission.
-According to CDM Smith's 2024 Bring Down Letter, between January 2023 and December 2023, approximately 89% of all transactions were E-ZPass or E-ZPass associated transactions which are generally pre-paid accounts with funds on deposit with the Commission.
-The remaining 12.6% of transactions are TBP transactions which are invoiced to the registered owner of the vehicle.
-PTC consistently receives payments on 93.3% of all invoiced transactions (inclusive of E-ZPass and TBP transactions).
+When the entire System converted to AET, an additional charge of 45% was applied to TBP transaction as an offset to the expected higher operational costs to administer AET vs E-ZPass and to address an anticipated lower collection rate for TBP as compared to E-ZPass.
+The additional 45% charge was meant ensure that AET conversion was revenue neutral to the Commission.
+With the partial conversion of the System to ORT in January 2025 and revisions to the toll rates and toll structures, the Commission currently maintains a toll rate for Toll By Plate (TBP) customers that is double the E-ZPass rate According to CDM Smith's 2025 Bring Down Letter, between January 2024 and December 2024, approximately 88.8% of all transactions were E-ZPass or E-ZPass associated transactions which are generally pre-paid accounts with funds on deposit with the Commission.
+The remaining 11.2% of transactions are TBP transactions which are invoiced to the registered owner of the vehicle.
+PTC consistently receives payments on over 93% of all invoiced transactions (inclusive of E-ZPass and TBP transactions).
 Although there is no definitive study of toll revenue collection performance at the industry level, the PTC's consultants have indicated 93% as an industry standard for AET collections.
 And, prior to converting to AET, the Commission established a target of 92-94% collection rate, with the 45% additional TBP charge meant to offset any unbillable or uncollected TBP tolls.

-The Commission's collection experience is within our established targets and consistent with industry standards.
-The remaining 6.7% of transactions are unbillable or uncollectible due to customer behaviors to avoid paying the toll (either through customer confusion or theft), system/data issues (interstate data exchange and protocols impede the ability to collect tolls out of state) or because a license plate could not be identified or no valid address could be found for the license plate.
-In 2023, 4.9% of transactions are invoiced and expected unpaid.
-The Commission estimates that approximately 0.2% of all transactions are unbillable due to either a license plate not present or obstructed this amount is down from 0.9% in the prior year.
-Another estimated 0.8% of transactions are unbillable due to incomplete or unavailable address information for the license plate from the appropriate DMV.
+The Commission's collection experience is within its established targets and consistent with industry standards.
+The remaining 6.9% of transactions which do not generate revenue are either: 1) Unbillable due to system/data issues (interstate data exchange and protocols impede the ability to collect tolls out of state) or because a license plate could not be identified or no valid address could be found for the license plate; or 2) Uncollectible due to customer behaviors to avoid paying the toll (either through customer confusion or theft),.
+The Commission estimates that approximately 0.7% of all transactions are unbillable due to either a license plate not present or obstructed this amount is up from 0.2% in the prior year.
+Another estimated 1.0% of transactions are unbillable due to incomplete or unavailable address information for the license plate from the appropriate DMV.

 Addresses that are undeliverable account for an estimated 0.2% of transactions which is down from 0.4%.
-Since fully converting to AET in March 2020, the Commission is averaging an invoice payment rate of greater than 55% after 150 days following billing.
-For the rolling twelve month period ending December 31, 2023, the Commission estimates that approximately \$171 million is currently unbillable or uncollected.
-The 45% surcharge plus the existing toll differential between the then cash rate and E-ZPass makes AET revenue-neutral.
+In 2024, 5.1% of transactions were successfully invoiced but expected to go unpaid by customers.
+Since fully converting to AET in March 2020, the Commission is averaging an invoice payment rate of greater than 52% after 150 days following billing.
+For the rolling twelve-month period ending December 31, 2024, the Commission estimates that approximately \$205 million is currently unbillable or uncollected.
+The higher TBP rate plus the existing toll differential between the TBP rate and E-ZPass makes AET revenue-neutral.
 PTC continues to make progress in improving collections having reduced unbillable transactions due to license plate related challenges and address identification by 27% and 22% respectively, since March of 2020.